12 Hours Hamilton

 302 Barton Street, Hamilton Central, Hamilton

 We hear you, we hear you, all that wandering through awe-inspiring greenery can leave you feeling a little fatigued, so why not pop back over to Hamilton Central and have yourself a caffeine pick me up from the people who know a quality coffee when they see one, Rocket Coffee Roasters.
-Open till 4:00pm, you best make it before the doors closed for a chance to see them roasting the very coffee you’re drinking.
+Open till 4:00pm, you best make it before the doors close for a chance to see them roasting the very coffee you’re drinking.

 Clothing shopping at Sisters on London